juliajmg/phd_project/PITCHME.md

 Note:

+- Kilobots rely only on distance sensing to obtain relative positions and orientations of nearby robots.

 Kilobot B localization of reference kilobot A by trilateration using $d_{t-1}$, $d_{t}$ and the distance kilobot B moved from t-1 to t. $\beta$ angle is also shown.

----
+---?image=random_walk.png&position=right&size=50%

 #### RANDOM-WALK-BASED SEARCH

 - First stage of implementation.
-  - Chooses among six possible turning angles.
+  - Chooses among six possible turning angles (62, 93, 124, 155, 186, 217)
-  - Turns and walks forward
+  - Turns and walks forward for 3cm.

 ---